llord1/llord1.github.io/Introductory.md

 In the realm of cross-lingual or multilingual natural language processing (NLP), it does appear that some languages tend to garner more attention.
 Typically well-established languages, with a plethora of linguistic resources to build from, often thrive while low-resource creole languages are left to languish.
 Creoles are a particular challenge to the NLP community as these languages tend to arise from oftentimes frantic and urgent needs to establish harmony in communication within cacophonous settings.

-A creole language is different from a pidgin as it has established language rules that have been learned as a first language than one or more generations.
+A creole language is different from a pidgin as it has established language rules that have been learned as a first language for one or more generations.
 In the Caribbean, creole languages emerged as a means of survival, and endured as a result of resilience; often speakers struggled to work within the bounds of a dominant prestige language while retaining unique traces of heritage languages or contact languages.
 The resilience of this language is currently being tested with the advent of the SARS-CoV-2 pandemic;  it created a situation where effective and timely communication is needed, while also threatening the lives of the older, more fluent, language-keepers.
 Therefore, the careful creation of tools and frameworks is needed to facilitate society's creole language needs.

 It is this very discordant origin and complexity of structure that presents issues to the preservation of creole languages.
 For example, most words in Saint Lucian Kwéyòl/creole focus on emotions, the weather, and other aspects of the immediate natural environment, including endemic animals and food sources {% cite frank2007sources %}.
 Therefore, finding domain-equivalent literature sources outside of certain contexts can be challenging.